ggjk26/PyUTAU/README.md

  - Edit & Create Lyrics
  - As a Python package, you must place it in the root directory of your project.

+fUTURE PLAN
+ - Throw away tkinter and use PyQt6
+ - Rework at synthesis engine to play more fluent CVVC Japanese Voicebank
+ - Insider Voicebank maker
+ - Setting on the top of window

 Start Page
 ```python
 from embedded_utau import PyUTAUComponent